ocelotconsulting/lambci-results-ui/README.md

 + An [AWS](https://aws.amazon.com) account or login plus the necessary permissions to perform the steps outlined below.
 + An existing [lambci](https://github.com/lambci/lambci) CloudFormation stack.

-## Quick Setup for server-less execution
+## Quick Setup for serverless execution

 ### Lambda and API Gateway setup